 How to install Docker on Ubuntu ?

-Ubuntu OS requirements: Docker CE (Community Edition) supports following 64-bit versions
+Ubuntu OS requirements: Docker CE (Community Edition) supports the following 64-bit versions

 - Bionic 18.04 (LTS)